Looking for Mastering Chemistry Answers?

 Do hints on Mastering Chemistry cost points?

 Yes.
-Each hint used on a homework problem deducts a fixed percentage from that question’s point value, set by the instructor when the course is configured.
-The deduction is typically 10–33% per hint.
-A student who uses three hints on a question expecting to lose a small amount can reduce their score to 25% of the original value even with a correct final answer.
-The hint system is intended as scaffolding, but functionally operates as a penalty system for students who rely on it.
+Each hint deducts a fixed percentage from that question’s point value – typically 10 to 33 percent per hint, set by the instructor.
+Using all three hints on a question can reduce your score to 25 percent of the original value even with a correct final answer.

 Can FMMC help with Mastering Chemistry lab assignments?

-My Mastering Chemistry assignment isn’t loading in Canvas — what should I do?
+My Mastering Chemistry assignment is not loading in Canvas – what should I do?

-Mastering Chemistry loads through an LTI connection in Canvas, Blackboard, or Brightspace.
-When the connection breaks — which happens due to cookie settings, browser compatibility, or LTI configuration issues — the assignment appears in the LMS but won’t open in Mastering.
-The standard fix is to clear cookies, try a different browser (Chrome works most reliably), and disable any browser extensions that block third-party cookies.
-If the issue persists after these steps, it is an LTI configuration issue that needs to be reported to your instructor or IT help desk — it cannot be resolved from the student side.
-Contact us as soon as the assignment becomes accessible and we’ll complete it for you.
+Mastering Chemistry loads through an LTI connection.
+When the connection breaks due to cookie settings or browser compatibility, clear cookies, try a different browser, and disable extensions that block third-party cookies.
+If the issue persists it is an LTI configuration issue that needs to go to your instructor or IT help desk.
+Contact us as soon as the assignment becomes accessible and we will complete it.

 Which textbooks does Mastering Chemistry work with?